 However, if you plan on using it to draft documents or watch videos, you won’t really have an issue.
 It is slightly disappointing because the tablet feature gives a lot of opportunities to use the laptop artistically and the poor quality takes away from this slightly.

 Somewhere that this laptop does not disappoint in is storage.
 You get 512GB SSD which will be plenty of room for your data as well as giving you fast access to all of your frequently used applications.

-To conclude this is a fantastic laptop to use for general purposes as well as having the ability to run more intensive applications comfortably.
+This is our opinion is the best 2 in 1 laptop under $400.
+It is a fantastic hybrid to use for general purposes as well as having the ability to run more intensive applications comfortably.